St.George Credit Card Complimentary Travel Insurance

 What you need to know to claim complimentary travel insurance with your St.George credit card

 Eligible St.George credit cards provide complimentary insurance cover for medical expenses, loss and damage of personal items, personal liability cover and more.
-This insurance is provided through QBE, with different levels of cover applying based on whether you have a Level 1 or Level 2 St.George credit card.
-Signature and Vertigo Platinum cards are Level 1 and everything else is Level 2.
+This insurance is provided through Allianz, with different levels of cover applying based on whether you have a Level 1 or Level 2 St.George credit card.
+Signature card is Level 1 and everything else is Level 2.
 Find out more about the terms and conditions of the St.George credit card complimentary travel insurance below.

 Which cards offer complimentary travel insurance?